vinhquevu/angora/README.md

 ## Installation
 ### Erlang
 You'll need to install [Erlang](https://www.erlang.org/).
-Follow the instructions for your system.
-Or visit the Erlang site for more details.
+Follow the instructions for your system or visit the Erlang site for more details.

 For Homebrew on OS X: `brew install erlang`
 For MacPorts on OS X: `port install erlang`